AxelCovacich/Client-Server-Architecture/README.md

 # 10. Known Issues

-- The client and server must have matching port configurations; mismatches will cause connection failures.
 - If running outside Docker, file permissions on log and database directories may cause errors; ensure correct ownership.
-- User registration is currently only available to admin users via command line.
+- User registration is currently only available to admin user via command line, so admin user will have access to passwords when registering a new user.
 - Log rotation and backup rely on available disk space; low disk space may cause failures.
 - If Prometheus or Grafana are run outside Docker, network/firewall settings may block access to metrics.
-- The system has not been tested on Windows hosts.
+- The system has not been tested on Windows hosts as is intended to be run on Linux systems.
-- There is **no reconnection or logout command** for the client: once logged in, to log out you must close and restart the client application.
+- There is **no reconnection or logout command** for the client: once logged in, in order to log-out you must close and restart the client bin.
 - There is **no mechanism to prevent the same user from logging in simultaneously from multiple clients**.
 The same user can be logged in from two different clients at the same time, which may cause undefined or unexpected behaviors.
-- When running the server in Docker, **console output is not visible** (e.g., startup success or failure messages).
-In this case, you must check the log file for server status and errors.
+- When running the server in Docker, **console output may not be visible** (e.g., startup success or failure messages).
+This should be already fixed, but if this happens, you can check the log file for server status and errors.